FreeCAD/FreeCAD-documentation/wiki/MIBA.md

 ## Miba in FreeCAD

-If you choose a file format which has an comment ability ( JPG and PNG) you can choose to write a comment or insert the MIBA information in the comment fileds (default):
+If you choose a file format which has an comment ability ( JPG and PNG) you can choose to write a comment or insert the MIBA information in the comment fields (default):

  <img alt="" src=images/Save_picture.png  style="width:600px;">